seifeddinhaj/test-assigment/README.md

 # Reward System

 My solution based simply on tow arrays , which we keep into memory while calculation.
-I dont want to use any database, because i follow this requirements:
- - Implement the solution using Ruby.

 I put most the work of this task into services: `app/services`.
 I created tow arrays "requests"  and "rewards" and based on the accepted requests we calculate the score of the reward for each item(member of the system) based on every record in "requests" that have attribute "items_to_reward".And I added some more work about the validation of input data, and parsing it.